 Many thanks for your help.

-#4 Updated by Olena Kaminska about 4 years ago
+#4 Updated by Olena Kaminska over 4 years ago

 Thank you for your questions.
 First, we indeed provide blood weight for combined sample of GPS and BHPS, and therefore for waves 2 and 3 (as these samples got blood collected at different waves).
 The weight indbdub_xw is appropriate for the following situations:

 - if you are interested only in blood information;

 - if you are interested in blood + nurse information;

 - if you want to combine blood (with or without nurse information) with wave 2 full interview only;